When worry, uncertainty, and endless analysis leave you feeling

 Together, we explore:

-• fears about rejection, abandonment, commitment, or loss
+- underlying fears of rejection, abandonment, commitment, or loss

 The goal is not to eliminate uncertainty.